-Apply Pythagoras' theorem and trigonometry to solving three-dimensional problems in right-angled triangles
+Apply Pythagoras' theorem and trigonometry to solving three-dimensional problems in right-angled triangles (ACMMG276)

-- calculate side lengths and/or the length of the diagonal of a rectangular prism [N] - use a given diagram to solve problems involving right-angled triangles in three dimensions [N] - draw diagrams and use them to solve word problems involving right-angled triangles in three dimensions, including bearings and angles of elevation or depression (Problem Solving) [N] [CCT] - check the reasonableness of answers to trigonometry problems in three dimensions (Problem Solving) [N] [CCT]
+- solve problems involving the lengths of the edges and diagonals of rectangular prisms and other three-dimensional objects [N, CCT] - use a given diagram to solve problems involving right-angled triangles in three dimensions [N] - check the reasonableness of answers to trigonometry problems in three dimensions (Problem Solving) [N, CCT] - draw diagrams and use them to solve word problems involving right-angled triangles in three dimensions, including using bearings and angles of elevation or depression, eg 'From a point, A, due south of a flagpole 100 metre tall on level ground, the angle of elevation of the top of the flagpole is 35°.
+The top of the same flagpole is observed with angle of elevation 22° from a point, B, due east of the flagpole.
+What is the distance from A to B?'
+[N, CCT] - check the reasonableness of answers to trigonometry problems in three dimensions (Problem Solving) [N, CCT]

-Use the unit circle to define trigonometric functions, and graph them with and without the use of digital technologies
+Use the unit circle to define trigonometric functions, and graph them with and without the use of digital technologies (ACMMG274)